rfhb/ctrdata/README.md

   calculate = c("f.statusRecruitment", "f.isUniqueTrial"),
   con = db
 )
-# Querying database (35 fields)...
+# Querying database (16 fields)...
+# Searching for duplicate trials...
+# - Getting all trial identifiers (may take some time), 381 found in collection
 # - Finding duplicates among registers' and sponsor ids...
-# - 114 EUCTR _id were not preferred EU Member State record for 40 trials
+# - 174 EUCTR _id were not preferred EU Member State record for 66 trials
-# - Keeping 111 / 34 / 0 / 0 / 1 records from CTGOV2 / EUCTR / CTGOV / ISRCTN / CTIS
+# - Keeping 110 / 60 / 0 / 0 / 0 records from CTGOV2 / EUCTR / CTGOV / ISRCTN / CTIS
+# = Returning keys (_id) of 170 records in collection "collection_name"

 # Tabulate the clinical trial information of interest
 with(